usdot-fhwa-stol/v2x-ros-conversion/README.md

 # v2x-ros-conversion

-The V2X-ROS-Conversion package contains two ROS nodes origionally developed and packaged inside the CARMA Platform communication stack: Message node and J2735 Convertor Node.
-These two packages were ported to a seperate repository to allow for other projects to utilize these ROS nodes.
+The V2X-ROS-Conversion package contains two ROS nodes that converts a ROS message to a binary message that can be forwarded to a OBU/RSU to broadcast the message.
+This package uses ROS2 Humble.

 ## Architecture

-The core components in CARMA Messenger contains two ROS nodes origionally developed for the CARMA Platform communication stack: Message node and J2735 Convertor Node.
+The core components in CARMA Messenger contains two ROS nodes: Message node and J2735 Convertor Node.
 The Message node takes in a ROS message and uses asn1c lib generated code to convert it to a binary blob and forwards it to the DSRC driver, such that any OBU/RSU can broadcast the message directly.
 The J2735 Converter converts the data from a ROS message based on the J2735 standard units to another message using more usable SI units and vice-versa.

 ### Example Setup